-The Industrial Towns

-Summary of Dominant Character
+The Industrial Towns Summary of Dominant Character

-Figure 1: The oldest part of Stocksbridge works- Samuel Fox's wire mill - with part of the industrial town in the background.

-© 2007 Dave Bevis - licensed for reuse under creative commons license.
+Figure 1: The oldest part of Stocksbridge works, Samuel Fox's wire mill with part of the industrial town in the background © 2007 Dave Bevis - licensed for reuse under this creative commons license.

-The historic attributes of this sub-zone are fundamentally linked in each case to the growth of the heavy industries that provided the initial stimulus for their foundation (in the case of High Green, Mortomley and Stocksbridge) or their rapid mid 19th century to early 20th century growth (in the case of the earlier medieval core settlements of Tinsley and Chapeltown).
-The heavy metal industries were the basis for the growth of each settlement.
-High Green, Mortomley, Chapeltown and Charlton Brook all grew in relation to the large ironworks and the related industry of the processing of coal tar, dominated by the local firm of Newton Chambers and Co (see Elliot c1958).
-Stocksbridge grew in relation to the works of Samuel Fox and Co., whose works began as a production site for drawn wire before diversifying into bulk production and processing of steel in the later 19th and through the 20th century.
-At Tinsley, the first phases of suburban development can be related to the contemporary growth of the major steel works of Hadfields (East Hecla Works) and Steel, Peech and Tozer (Templeborough Works), whilst later expansion is contemporary with the growth of the Firth Vickers (later British Steel, Corus, Avesta and Outokumpo) site at Shepcote Lane.
+The historic attributes of these Character Areas are fundamentally linked in each case to the growth of the heavy industries which provided the initial stimulus for their foundation (in the case of High Green, Mortomley and Stocksbridge) or their rapid mid 19th century to early 20th century growth (in the case of the earlier medieval core settlements Tinsley and Chapeltown).
+Whilst the heavy metal industries were the basis of all, each settlement was related to a different specialist industry.
+High Green, Mortomley, Chapeltown and Charlton Brook, all grew in relation to the large ironworks, and the related industry of the processing of coal tar dominated by the local firm of Newton Chambers and Co (see Elliot c1958).
+Stocksbridge grew in relation to the works of Samuel Fox and Co in the valley floor, whose works began as a production site for drawn wire before diversifying into the bulk production and processing of steel in the later 19th and through the twentieth century.
+At Tinsley, the first phases of suburban development can be related to the contemporary growth of the major steel works of Hadfields (East Hecla Works) and Steel, Peech and Tozer (Templeborough Works), whilst later expansion is contemporary with the growth of Firth Vickers (later British Steel, Corus, Avesta and Outokumpo) site at Shepcote Lane.